omribenari/cp-cypress-workshop/README.md

 ### Workshop storyline ⏳
 This workshop is divided into small branches built one on top of each other where each branch represent the next part of the story.
-You can find the detailed files comparison between all the branches [here](https://github.intuit.com/pages/obenari/cp-cypress-workshop/).
+You can find the detailed [files comparison between all the branches](https://omribenari.github.io/cp-cypress-workshop/).

 ### Workshop documentation 📄
 walk-through document can be found [here](https://docs.google.com/document/d/1_R-WqBocUBdpEZcKxoqna31Uzhrpr1pYNO6noM_et2g/edit?usp=sharing).